Zizaco/entrust/README.md

 These values will be used by entrust to refer to the correct user table and model.

 You can also publish the configuration for this package to further customize table names and model namespaces.
-Just use `php artisan vendor:publish` and a `ma_entrust.php` file will be created in your app/config directory.
+Just use `php artisan vendor:publish` and a `entrust.php` file will be created in your app/config directory.

 ### User relation to roles